ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 1. An automatically populated list of your "Favourite" fuel stations at the top, sorted by price.
 2. A dynamic list of all other fuel stations, also automatically sorted from cheapest to most expensive.
 3. The ability to exclude specific brands (e.g., United) from the dynamic list.
+4. The card will automatically hide any station whose price is currently "Unknown".

 ---